hobodave/hobodave.github.com/_posts/2008-06-23-phpghettodoc-document-your-php-w-ruby.markdown

 layout: post
 title: PhpGhettoDoc - Document your PHP w/ ruby?
 ---
 In a moment of boredom I decided I needed a simple way to document a giant batch of PHP files with skeleton PhpDocblocks.
 PHP not being my first language, I decided why not do it in ruby.
-I find ruby scripting to be quick, fast enough, and it has lots of great easy to use modules (e.g., "Find":http://ruby-doc.org/core/classes/Find.html).
+I find ruby scripting to be quick, fast enough, and it has lots of great easy to use modules (e.g., [Find][1].)

-That said here she is:
+That said, here she is:

 {% highlight ruby %}
 #!/usr/bin/env ruby